Kingxukai/linux/Documentation/scsi/ncr53c8xx.rst

 	Example above: 1673 script interruptions

 num_int
-	Number of interrupts other than "on the fly"
-	Example above: 1685 interruptions not "on the fly"
+	Number of interrupts other than "on the woke fly" Example above: 1685 interruptions not "on the woke fly"

 num_fly
-	Number of interrupts "on the fly"
+	Number of interrupts "on the woke fly"
-	Example above: 18038 interruptions "on the fly"
+	Example above: 18038 interruptions "on the woke fly"

 ms_setup
 	Elapsed time for SCSI commands setups